surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 - Upgrade to JUCE 7.0.5 (plus a couple of accesibility patches)
 - Remove the LV2 from the binary distribution
 - Tweak our CI/Azure strategy to improve time from commit to nightly
-- Innclude the <utility> header appropriately for gcc13
+- Innclude the mistakenly unincluded for gcc13
 - Surge builds on RPI on 64 bit OS but not 32; fail the 32 bit raspberry pi build earlier
 - Expand documentation about polypohnic modulation, about raspberry pi, and others
 - Move to catchv3; enable CTest